Empress Momma's Brain Stuffs

 I have skipped, or postponed runs several times due to lack of sleep, a period, lack of motivation, and whatnot.
 I'm trying not to be too hard on myself about it.
 I haven't given up!
 That in itself is huge.
 I need to remind myself of that.

 One issue I've run into a couple of times is distraction.
 I tried letting Allie run with me, but we have different paces.
 Duh.
 She's not only a couple feet shorter, she's been running semi-regularly, and I haven't for twenty years.
 The kid is fast, energetic, and her pace is steady; mine changes erratically.
 The problem with this is, of course, that I run the risk of tripping on her, or having her riding my bumper, so to speak.
 This distracts the crap out of me.
 Then I have to tell her to speed up or slow down, which wastes precious breath and throws off my rhythm.
 The slightest interference with my breathing pattern throws me off.
 This is humiliating for a veteran choir nerd.
 You wouldn't believe the breath control I used to have!
 Also, being six, she's pretty sure if she's awake she needs to yap.
-If I'm in the room with her, I need to listen and respond.
-I cannot.
-So, as it turns out, I can't run with her.
-Sad, as she really wants to, and I really want her to.
+If

 Part of my struggle today was Miss Allie distracting me with her cheer-leading.
 She means well, and is being so sweet, but I'm so easily distracted.
 I'm trying to remind myself that this tendency to become distracted is part of the Fibromyalgia.
 I'm easily overwhelmed and easily distracted, and Fibro is to blame.
 My other issue with today's run was that I've got this stupid cold or sinus thing that is making breathing more difficult.
 I couldn't breathe well enough, and I had to waste breath telling Allie to please stop distracting me, so I had to cut it short.
 I made it only halfway through.
 I'm reminding myself that that's okay.
 It's only the second time I've cut a run short.
 That's nothing, out of 8 runs for someone who is so out of shape, dealing with chronic pain and fatigue, and has not run in twenty years.
 See?
 Positive self talk.
 For someone in my position, I am doing great.
 Go me.
 Thank You, Jesus for lending me some strength.